lee-zhg/intro-machine-learning/ModelBuild-AutoAI.md

 1. In the data selection window, select the data file that you uploaded to your project earlier, then click **`Select asset`**
     ![](docs/images/ss23.png)

-1. AutoAI will determine the data types and you will select the column to predict (i.e the target or the label).
+1. AutoAI determines the data types and you select the column to predict (i.e the target or the label).
 Select the `HEARTFAILURE` column and click the **`Run experiment`** button.

     ![](docs/images/ss24.png)

-1. AutoAI will start the experiment process, cleaning/preprocessing the data set, selecting the best base model/evaluator and then running multiple pipelines.
-This process may take a while but as the pipelines are built and tested, you will see them appear in the leader board.
+1. AutoAI starts the experiment process, clean/preprocess the data set, select the best base model/evaluator and then run multiple pipelines.
+This process may take a while.
+As the pipelines are built and tested, you see them appear on the screen.

     ![](docs/images/ss25.png)